isamusuzuki/tech-memo-public/16_TSフルスタック開発/Zod/13_Zodを試すb.md

 import { eq } from 'drizzle-orm';
 import { drizzle } from 'drizzle-orm/d1';
 import { Hono } from 'hono';
-import { tradeTable } from "../../drizzle/schema";
+import { tradeTable, schema } from "../../drizzle/schema";
 import { createTradeSchema } from "../../lib/validations/trade";
 import { zValidator } from '@hono/zod-validator';